mgamio/blog/_posts/2021-02-26-hot-warm-architecture-elasticsearch.markdown

 Now you can proceed to install kibana and logstash.

 Here you can read an article which explain [Elasticsearch](https://medium.com/@m.konda/just-elasticsearch-2-n-architecture-1fe4818c64aa){:target="_blank"} as simple as possible.

+If you want to know how to scale in a distribuited system, I recommend this book: [Designing Data-Intensive Applications](https://amzn.to/3rpxj15){:target="_blank"}.